 SA Law’s dedicated immigration solicitors advise on all aspects of UK immigration and nationality law as it affects organisations and individuals.
-In all cases, we work closely with the Home Office and relevant consulates around the world to achieve your immigration objectives.
+In all cases, we work closely with the Home Office and relevant consulates around the world to achieve your UK immigration objectives.

 We advise on the Points Based System, including entrepreneur and investor visas under Tier 1, highly skilled migrants, sponsored skilled workers, intra-company transfers and sports persons under Tier 2.
 We also assist with visas for temporary workers, and youth mobility scheme visas under Tier 5.